-ECED 264: Inquiry and Physical Curriculum Credits: 3 Class Hours: 3 lecture Prereq: "C" or higher in ECED 105, ECED 110, and ECED 131.
-Semester Offered: Spring Description: This course addresses physical development and inquiry disciplines, stages of development for each, and how these relate to appropriate early childhood curriculum.
+ECED 264: Inquiry and Physical Curriculum

+Class Hours: 3 lecture Prereq: "C" or higher in ECED 105, ECED 110, and ECED 131.
+Semester Offered: Spring

+Description: This course addresses physical development and inquiry disciplines, stages of development for each, and how these relate to appropriate early childhood curriculum.
 It includes designing curriculum for physical development, and inquiry (math, science, and social studies) based on observation of children.
-The course observation of children.
 The course introduces integrated curriculum based on science and social studies topics.
 Students must have contact with preschool children in a formal setting for observation and implementation of course assignments.